The following tax news and updates are provided as a courtesy of Ball & Minor CPA, PA.

 NC Requiring Use of E-Verify System for Certain Employers

 E-Verify is an internet based program that compares information from a job applicant’s I-9 form to United States government records to determine if the applicant is eligible to work in the United States legally.
 There are no costs or fees associated with using the E-Verify program; it is free of charge.
-This new legislation requires some private employers to utilize the federally created E-Verify system to verify the legal employment status of all new hires.
+This legislation requires some private employers to utilize the federally created E-Verify system to verify the legal employment status of all new hires.

-Private employers with 24 or fewer employees are exempt from the new regulation completely and will not be required to use E-Verify.
+Private employers with 24 or fewer employees are exempt from the regulation completely and will not be required to use E-Verify.
 The legislation also provides an exemption for temporary, seasonal employees, meaning that the E-Verify system does not have to be used by employers of any size when employing someone for fewer than 90 days over a consecutive twelve month period.
 Feel free to contact our office with any questions or for help registering with the E-Verify system.

 Stop Tax Identity Theft in Its Tracks